Reduce your stock's downside risk while preserving its full upside potential

 Prudent and Timely Stock Protection

-For investors who don’t want to, or cannot, sell their highly appreciated shares, Protection Trusts can deliver powerful results.
+For investors who don’t want to, or cannot, sell their highly appreciated shares, the SPT can deliver powerful results.
 First, investors can help protect their accrued stock gains.
 Second, investors are able to defer the capital gains tax (and potentially eliminate it by holding the shares until death to achieve a stepped-up tax-cost-basis).
 Third, investors get to keep all future appreciation and dividends earned on their shares.

 Easy to Understand